ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 - pixels in an image -> image caption text
 - customer data -> lifetime value estimation (regression)

-**Business decisions are made in low dimensional spaces** - this is the value of dimensionality reduction.
+The value of dimensionality reduction is that **business decisions are made in low dimensional spaces**.
 A list of 50 numbers about a customer becomes an estimate of lifetime value, which can be used to take an action.
 Prediction becomes control.

-Reducing dimensionality is desirable, and increasing dimensionality is undesirable.
+If reducing dimensionality is desirable, then increasing dimensionality is likely to be undesirable.
 The difficulty of working in high dimensional spaces is the curse of dimensionality.

 ### The curse of dimensionality

 To understand the curse of dimensionality we need to reason about the space (aka volume) that data occupies.
 We can imagine a dense dataset - a large number of diverse samples within a small volume.
 We can also imagine a sparse dataset - a small number of samples in a large volume.

 What happens to the density of a dataset as we add dimensions?
 It becomes less dense, because the data is now more spread out.
 The problem is that adding a dimension makes understanding the size of the space exponentially larger.

 Why?
 Because this new dimension needs to be understood in relation to every other combination of all the existing dimensions.
 The **curse of dimensionality** is this exponential increase in the size of the space that occurs as we add dimensions:

 ```python
 import itertools